 Weekends, long weekends and vacation is geared towards learning outside of the books.
 We travel and invest in experience.
 The traveling itself allows for more play as they are stuck in the car.
 We allow them to be creative by conceptualizing a community.
 So that along the way, they would know what they need in a city – a shop, a church, a school, a food store, a library, etc. As we travel and see establishment, they would learn what is missing on their imaginary community.
 They plot these missing elements on their miniature community they have created by recycling boxes.

 During vacations, we make sure there is play and learning all together.
-This is our opportunity to go beyond books.
+This is our opportunity to go beyond books and apply what we have studied in our academic learning.

 Owning our Schedule

 We stay at home during summer when the vacation prices are high.
-We explore nearby parks, plants, or anything that we can get ourselves into.
-We continue learning even during summer.
+We explore nearby parks, create our own garden, or anything that we can get ourselves into.
+We delve into sciences and continue learning even during summer.

 I once mentioned this routine to my collegues at work and the feedback I got was, “At least the kid would know that they can learn outside of school.
 Because they thought that once they are finished with school and done with homework, they are done.”

-Another one says, “There is a study that kids who does classes during summer retains more of last years lessons that those who don’t.”
+Another one says, “There is a study that kids who does learning during summer retains more of last years lessons that those who don’t.”

 While it is tempting to set our goals to have them get high scores and high grades, we drop them all together.
 We want them to learn.
-We hope for them to discover what they were gifted for.
-We hope for them to develop a character that would prepare them to the world.
+We hope for them to discover their own natural intelligence and genius.
+We hope for them to develop a character of lifetime learning and experiences that would prepare them to lead the world.

-While we arm ourselves to be productive and be passion pursuers everyday, we also don’t forget that we have kids to raise.
+While we arm ourselves to be productive and be passion pursuers everyday, we also don’t forget that we have children to raise.
 What is your story look like?

 Same article is published by the author: https://www.linkedin.com/pulse/balancing-play-learning-anything-between-crisalyn-riego